-This booklet guides you on how to use and maintain your new hearing aids.
-Ensure you read this booklet carefully, including the Warnings section.
+This booklet guides you on how to use and maintain your new hearing Ensure you read this booklet carefully, including the Warnings section, before using your hearing aids.
 This will help you get the most benefit from your hearing aids.